arduino/docs-content/content/retired/05.archived-libraries/CurieIMU/CurieIMU.md

 CURIE_IMU_DOUBLE_TAP – waiting window for the second tap to be read 50, 100, 150, 200, 250, 275, 500, 700 ms

-CURIE_IMU_TAP_SHOCK - The time a phisical shocking event should happen, exceeding the set threshold, to trigger the interrupt.
+CURIE_IMU_TAP_SHOCK - The time a physical shocking event should happen, exceeding the set threshold, to trigger the interrupt.
 50, 75 ms

 CURIE_IMU_TAP_QUIET – The time the acceleration reading should stay low to separate two taps.